thanthese/tickler-dates/readme.md

 15.09.06u subtract 4 days
 ```

-You can define a repetition interval anywhere in the description, separated from the other text by whitespace. `>` adds to the shown week.
+You can define a repetition interval anywhere in the description, separated from the other text by whitespace (and optionally surrounded with `()`s). `>` adds to the shown week.
 Only the first repeat is accepted.
 This is useful for, say, tracking a weekly appointment.
 Repetition intervals are only applied for "complete dates" -- that is, the year was specified, there was no add, and `--plus` was not used.

 ```
 15.09.12s > plus    one    day       =>   15.09.13u > plus    one    day